 it gathers together experienced young musicians, who all lead international careers both as soloists and with the great European early music ensembles.

 They are united by a common desire to use their experience in a fresh new approach to performing music on period instruments.
-Led by the harpsichordist Paolo Zanzu, the ensemble can vary in form and size, with vocal music as a focal point: the group’s first concerts featured young French singers such as Anna Reinhold and Cyril Costanzo.
-The repertoire of Le Stagioni is centred around the great works of European baroque music, with a particular emphasis on Italian music, and that of the Neapolitan school.
+Led by the harpsichordist Paolo Zanzu, the ensemble can vary in form and size, with vocal music as a focal point.
+The repertoire of Le Stagioni is centred around the great works of the 18th and 19th centuries.

-From the 2018-2019 season onwards Le Stagioni will be in residence at the Théâtre de Semur-en-Auxois in Burgundy, where they will give several concerts.
+From the 2018-2019 season onwards Le Stagioni will be in residence at the Théâtre du Rempart, in Semur-en-Auxois in Burgundy, where they will give several concerts.

 Our Musical Project